 The first task, as we just mentioned, is about analysing and designing test cases.
 In simple words, the goal of this stage is to systematically devise different test cases that together will give us a certain level of confidence as to whether the software is ready to be shipped or not.
 Devising test cases is an activity that is often done by humans (although we will explore the state-of-the-art in software testing research, where machines also try to devise test cases for us).
 After all, it requires good knowledge of the requirements.
 In the Roman Numeral example of a previous chapter, we devised three test cases during the test case design phase.

 The second task is about executing the test cases we have devised.
-We often do it by running the software system, feeding it with the inputs we crafted, and checking whether the system responded in the way we expected.
+We often do this by running the software system, feeding it with the inputs we crafted, and checking whether the system responded in the way we expected.
 Although this phase can also be done by humans, this is an activity that we can easily automate.
 As we discussed before, we can (and should) write a program that runs our software and executes the test cases.

 - Experience-based testing is highly prone to mistakes.
 The developer might forget to test a corner case.